EU Draft Article-Reply1

 When Advocacy Becomes Narrative Management

-But credibility requires acknowledging progress when it occurs.
+But credibility also requires acknowledging progress when it occurs.

 When shortcomings are documented but verified improvements are consistently ignored, advocacy begins to resemble selective storytelling.